RandomlyCoded/Calculator/README.md

 due to me being lazy, you need to pass *2 arguments* for every function, even if it takes only 1 argument I am going to change this behaviour in the future.

-the binary functions (or, and, xo, etc.) will directly combine the binary data of the arguments
+the binary functions (or, and, xor, etc.) will directly combine the binary data of the arguments